A look back in IPO: Microsoft, the software success

 Spotify arrives on Xbox One

-We’re taking a look at the IPOs of tech’s biggest players—firms we call the Big 5.
+We’re taking a look at the IPOs of tech’s biggest players — firms we call the Big 5.
 We started with Amazon and Google.
 Today, we’re taking a look at Microsoft.

-Microsoft went public in 1986 for $21 per share, a price that was both higher than what many expected it to command, and a figure that was reportedly higher than Bill Gates had wanted.
+Microsoft went public in 1986 for $21 per share, a price that was both higher than what many expected it to command, and a figure that was reportedly higher than Bill Gates wanted.

-The firm was profitable, had money in the bank, and was not under pressure from external investors to go public.
+The firm was profitable, had money in the bank and was not under pressure from external investors to go public.
 Essentially, Microsoft was the complete opposite of what we often see in the current tech cycle: unicorns limping across the finish line, nursing haircuts, thirsty for cash.

 Our series of brief looks at the IPOs of tech’s biggest players have thus far included Amazon, which booked shocking growth and comparatively slim losses, and Google, which, before it sprouted a parent company, was merely a profitable juggernaut.
 Microsoft, debuting just over a decade before the bookstore, went public in a different era.

-1986, after all, was the year in which Metallica released Master of Puppets.
-By 1997, when Amazon went public, Metallica was busy putting out Reload—short hair and all.
-If that doesn’t illustrate the different periods under which the firms did go public, nothing will.
+1986, after all, was the year Metallica released Master of Puppets.
+By 1997, when Amazon went public, Metallica was busy putting out Reload — short hair and all.
+If that doesn’t illustrate the different periods in which the firms went public, nothing will.

 For Microsoft, we’ll start with a look at the company’s roots.
-We will then look at its IPO numbers and wrap up with notes.
+We’ll then look at its IPO numbers and wrap up with notes.
 Let’s go!

 A short pre-IPO preamble